This resource has been factchecked by policy experts, using the latest scientific research. Find all our sources linked below.

-Particle pollution consists of tiny droplets or particles in the air.
-The smallest particles are no more than 2.5 microns wide—30 times smaller than the width of a human hair.1 These tiny particles, also called PM2.5 or soot, are easily inhaled and can become embedded in our lungs and pass directly into the bloodstream, making them especially dangerous for human health.
+Particle pollution, also commonly known as soot pollution, is so deadly it contributes to millions of deaths worldwide each year.
+It is especially harmful to babies and children.
+It consists of tiny droplets or particles in the air.
+The smallest particles are called PM2.5, and they’re no more than 2.5 microns wide—30 times smaller than the width of a human hair.
+These tiny particles are easily inhaled and can become embedded in lungs and pass directly into the bloodstream, making them especially dangerous for human health.

 PM2.5 can come from a wide variety of sources.
-One of the largest sources of particle pollution is the burning of fossil fuels, such as coal-fired power plants, industrial facilities, and combustion engines.2 Particle pollution is also emitted by wildfires.
-Climate change is making wildfires worse.
-Recent research shows that around the world, wildfires are burning almost twice as much tree cover today compared to 20 years ago.3 Other sources of particle pollution include agriculture, vehicle tires/road dust, and volcanic eruptions.
+One of the largest is the burning of fossil fuels at coal-fired power plants, at industrial facilities, and in combustion engines.
+Soot is also emitted by wildfires.
+Climate change is making wildfires worse—recent research shows that around the world, they’re burning almost twice as much tree cover today compared to 20 years ago.
+Other sources of particle pollution include agriculture, vehicle tires, and road dust, as well as volcanic eruptions.

-Particle pollution is one of the leading causes of premature death worldwide.
-Researchers estimate that in 2018, over 8 million people died from fossil fuel pollution—that means that air pollution from burning fossil fuels like coal and diesel accounted for about a fifth of deaths worldwide.4
+Soot is one of the leading causes of premature death globally.
+Researchers estimate that air pollution from burning fossil fuels like coal and diesel is responsible for one in five deaths worldwide.

-In addition to its alarming global death toll, PM2.5 can affect our health in many other ways, contributing to5:
+In addition to its alarming global death toll, PM2.5 can affect our health in many ways, contributing to:

 - Asthma attacks